ordercloud-api/headstart/src/Middleware/integrations/ordercloud.integrations.vertex/README.md

 ﻿# Vertex Integration For OrderCloud Headstart

+## Scope of this integration
+This integration calculates sales tax for an Order using the vertex cloud API.
+It is part of the open source Headstart project, which provides a complete, opinionated OrderCloud solution.
+It conforms to the [ITaxCalculator](../ordercloud.integrations.library/interfaces/ITaxCalculator.cs) interface.

+Use Cases:
+- Sales Tax Estimate
+- Finialized Order Forwarding

 ## Vertex Basics
-Vertex Cloud is a cloud-based **sales and use tax solution** that is built on industry-leading Vertex software.
+[Vertex](https://www.vertexinc.com/) is a cloud or on premise **sales and use tax solution**.
 Vertex Cloud integrates with leading e-commerce platforms and mid-market ERP systems.
 Customers can use Vertex Cloud to manage complex sales and use tax across multiple jurisdictions.
 Vertex Cloud provides tax calculations and signature-ready PDF returns in one comprehensive solution.

-## Scope of this integration
-This integration calculates tax on an OrderCloud Order using the Vertex Cloud [Tax Calculate for Sellers API endpoint](https://developer.vertexcloud.com/api/docs/#operation/Sale_Post).
-It is part of the open source Headstart project, which provides a complete, opinionated OrderCloud solution.
-It conforms to the [ITaxCalculator](../ordercloud.integrations.library/interfaces/ITaxCalculator.cs) interface, which exposes two functionalites: a tax estimate and a commited transaction.
-### Tax Estimate
+## Sales Tax Estimate
-A tax estimate is calculated in checkout after shipping selections are made and before payment.
+The sales tax cost on an Order is first calculated in checkout after shipping selections are made and before payment.
 Following that, they are updated whenever the order is changed.

+**Vertex Side -** Get a tax estimate in Vertex Cloud by calling the [Tax Calculate for Sellers API endpoint](https://developer.vertexcloud.com/api/docs/#operation/Sale_Post) with `saleMessageType` set to `QUOTATION`.

-This behavior is triggered by the OrderCalculate Checkout Integration Event.
-The request to vertex indicates it is an estimate by providing a `saleMessageType` of `QUOTATION`.
+**OrderCloud Side -** This integration should be triggered by the **`OrderCalculate`** Checkout Integration Event.
+Learn more about [checkout integration events](https://ordercloud.io/knowledge-base/order-checkout-integration);

-### Commited Transaction
+## Order Forwarding
-A transaction is commited to vertex asynchronously directly following order submit.
+A taxable transaction is commited to vertex asynchronously shortly following order submit.
+This enables businesses to easily file sales tax returns.
 OrderCloud guareentees the submitted order details provided will be unchanged since the most recent tax estimate displayed to the user.

+**Vertex Side -** Commit a transaction in Vertex Cloud by calling the [Tax Calculate for Sellers API endpoint](https://developer.vertexcloud.com/api/docs/#operation/Sale_Post) with `saleMessageType` set to `INVOICE`.

-This request is triggered by the PostOrderSubmit Checkout Integration Event.
-The Vertex `saleMessageType` is `INVOICE`.
+**OrderCloud Side -** This integration should be triggered by the **`PostOrderSubmit`** Checkout Integration Event.
+Learn more about [checkout integration events](https://ordercloud.io/knowledge-base/order-checkout-integration);

 ## Steps to use
 - Set up the headstart application.
 This is process is throughly documented [here](https://github.com/ordercloud-api/headstart#initial-setup).